-The Built to Play Skatepark Grant Program provides matching funds up to $250,000 for the construction of public skateparks in eligible communities within the 16-county service area.
-Grant recipients will need to independently raise the matching amount.
+The Built to Play Skatepark Grant Program provides matching funds up to $250,000, and in some cases, funding that does not require a match from the municipality or community.
+These Grants are to be used for the construction of public skateparks in eligible communities within the 16-county service area.
 An additional $50,000 will be added to each grant to fund processes and skatepark-design features that minimize the skatepark’s environmental impact (for a total grant of up to $300,000).

 The Skatepark Project will advise and assist Built to Play Skatepark Grant recipients in every way possible, including community and civic engagement, site selection criteria, technical assistance on design and construction, promotional materials, and other information.
 TSP’s environmental-impact specialist will also consult with your approved skatepark designer to develop environmentally sensitive processes and design features.
 TSP may also facilitate other support from vendors, suppliers, and community leaders.

 Grants are based on a one-time, single-year award.
 The Built to Play Skatepark Program does not provide sustaining funds or multi-year grants.